-The human spine provides support to the body allowing you to stand upright, bend, and twist.
-The spine is made up of a series of 24 bones called vertebrae which are stacked on top of one another.
-Between two vertebrae there is a disc of cartilaginous tissue called intervertebral disc.
-Intervertebral discs act as shock absorbers and protect the spine from the strong forces of movement during activities such as jumping, running and lifting.
+The human spine provides body support and allows you to stand upright, bend, and twist.
+The spinal column has 24 bones called vertebrae.
+The vertebra is stacked on top of one another.
+Between two vertebrae, there is a disc of cartilaginous tissue (intervertebral disc.)
+The intervertebral discs act as shock absorbers and protect the spine from the movement force during activities such as jumping, running, and lifting.

-The spine can be broadly divided into cervical, thoracic and lumbar spine.
-Thoracic spine lies in the mid back region between the neck and lower back and is more rigid due to the presence of ribs.
+The spine is divided into the cervical, thoracic and lumbar spine.
+The thoracic spine lies in the mid-back region between the neck and lower back.
+In fact, it is more rigid due to the presence of ribs.
 The middle 12 vertebrae make up the thoracic spine.

-Thoracic spine fusion is a surgical procedure in which two or more bones (vertebrae) of the thoracic spine are joined together so as to eliminate the movement between them.
-This is done by placing bone grafts or bone graft substitutes in between the affected vertebrae to stimulate bone healing.
-This promotes bone growth and eventually fuses the vertebrae into a single solid bone, permanently.
-Instrumentation such as plates, screws and rods are also used to hold the vertebrae together while the bone graft heals and fuses them together.
+Thoracic spinal fusion is performed when two or more bones (vertebrae) of the thoracic spine are joined together.
+Therefore, eliminating the movement between them.
+This is done by placing bone grafts or bone graft substitutes in between the affected vertebrae.
+Thus, stimulating healing bones and promotes bone growth.
+Eventually, it fuses vertebrae into a single solid bone, permanently.
+Instrumentation such as plates, screws, and rods will hold the vertebrae together while the bone graft heals and fuses them.

-The surgery is done under general anaesthesia.
-The surgical cut to access the spine and perform the fusion may be made either on the back or front side of the body depending on the best possible surgical approach for your condition.
-The surgery usually takes about 3-4 hours.
-The patient is discharged to home 3 to 4 days after the surgery and pain medications will be prescribed to relieve pain.
-A back brace or a cast may also be recommended.
-The recovery period varies among patients and depends on bone healing ability in each patient.
-It also depends on the procedure as spinal fusion can now be performed through smaller surgical cuts or incisions using newer minimally invasive techniques leading to quicker recovery.
+The surgery is performed under general anesthesia.
+The surgical cut to access the spine is made.
+The fusion may be made either on the back or front side of the body.
+However, this depends on the best possible surgical approach for your specific condition.
+The surgery takes about 3-4 hours.
+The patient is then discharged within 3 – 4 days after surgery.
+Pain medications and back braces (or casts) are often used.

 Thoracic Spinal Fusion Indications